keolo/keolo-com/content/posts/how-to-build-an-ehr/devsecops-implementation.md

 ---
-title: '🚧 DevSecOps Implementation'
+title: '🚧 DevSecOps implementation'
 draft: false
 hiddenInHomeList: true
 weight: 37
 ---
 In this article, we'll explore the key components of an EHR infrastructure, including servers, databases, and networking, and discuss best practices for designing and implementing a scalable, secure, and reliable system.

-## 🚧 Draft / Work in Progress
+## 🚧 Draft / work in progress

 > This page is currently a draft and a work in progress.
 Please check back soon for updates (and/or connect with me on [LinkedIn](https://www.linkedin.com/in/keolo/))!
 Infrastructure is the backbone of any software system, and an Electronic Health Record (EHR) is no exception.